Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Pros

-- Flexible terms, no handcuff contracts
+- Flexible terms, no lock-in contracts

 - Objective tool advice without exclusivity deals